-Depending on the USB memory that is connected to the system, certain functions may not be available.
-Disconnecting the device and reconnecting it once again may resolve some malfunctions.
+- Depending on the USB memory that is connected to the system, the device itself may not be operable and certain functions may not be available.
+If the device is inoperable or a function is unavailable due to a malfunction (as opposed to a system specification), disconnecting the device and reconnecting it once again may resolve the problem. - If the USB memory still does not begin operation after being disconnected and reconnected, format the memory.

-"USB ERROR": This indicates a problem either in the USB memory or inside the USB box or connection between them.
+"ERROR": This indicates a problem in the USB memory or its connection.

-"NO SUPPORT": This indicates that no MP3/WMA files are included in the USB memory.
+"NO MUSIC": This indicates that no MP3/WMA files are included in the USB memory.